Times Media Group (Arizona): Acquisitions

 In August 2019, Times Media Group acquired Southland Publishing.
 The sale included five newspapers: Ventura County Reporter, The Argonaut (Santa Monica, California), Pasadena Weekly, LA Downtown News and San Diego CityBeat.
 The three magazines acquired included Ventana Monthly, Playa Vista Direct and Arroyo Magazine.

 In 2020, Times Media Group acquired The Foothills Focus in New River.

 In 2021, Times Media Group acquired the Tucson publications of 10/13 Communications (including The Explorer, the Marana News, Foothills News, Desert Times, Tucson Weekly, and Inside Tucson Business).

 In 2022, Times Media Group launched the Queen Creek Tribune.

 In 2023, Times Media Group acquired Picket Fence Media, publisher of The San Clemente Times, The Dana Point Times and The Capistrano Dispatch, as well as The Acorn Newspapers in Los Angeles and Ventura counties, California.

 In 2024, Times Media Group relaunched The Tempe Tribune, a newspaper that ceased in 2009 after publishing for 122 years.
 That same year the company acquired four weekly community newspapers and one semi-monthly publication from Century Group Media.
 The sale included the Banning Record Gazette, the Redlands Community News, Fontana Herald News, along with Yucaipa and Calimesa News Mirror in the Inland Empire.
 In July, Times Media Group also acquired Firebrand Media.
 The sale included the Laguna Beach Independent, the Newport Beach Independent, the Coast Real Estate Guide, Laguna Beach Magazine and Newport Beach Magazine in Orange County.

 In 2025, the company acquired 21 community newspapers near Denver, Colorado from the National Trust for Local New.
+In 2026, the company acquired 32 community newspapers in Texas from Moser Community Media.